$48.5

 What if a family member has died in a garbage truck accident?

 When a garbage truck accident results in a death, our attorneys may be able to file a wrongful death lawsuit under The Indiana Adult Wrongful Death Act (AWDA), Indiana Code 34-23-1-2.
-Claims must be filed within two (2) years of the death, and the damages include reasonable medical, hospital, funeral and burial expenses, and lost earnings of such deceased person.
+Claims must be filed within two (2) years of the death, and the damages include reasonable medical, hospital, funeral, and burial expenses and lost earnings of such deceased person.

 Can I still receive compensation if I am partially to blame for the crash?

-Yes, according to Indiana code (IC 34 article 51 chapter 2), you could still receive compensation even if you are partially to blame for a crash, as long as you are less than 51 percent at fault.
+According to Indiana code (IC 34 article 51 chapter 2), you could still receive compensation even if you are partially to blame for a crash, as long as you are less than 51 percent at fault.
 However, your settlement will be reduced by the percentage of fault that you bear.

 Call Our Garbage Truck Attorneys in Indiana to Get Justice

-Garbage truck accidents, require extensive investigation and experience, so contact our commercial trucking accident lawyers as soon as possible after your accident.
+Garbage truck accidents require extensive investigation and experience, so contact our commercial trucking accident lawyers as soon as possible after your accident.

 Attorney Mike Stephenson